THOMASELOVE/500-osia-2023/claims.md

 Please complete [the form](https://bit.ly/500-2023-osia-schedule) by 2023-03-06 at noon, at https://bit.ly/500-2023-osia-schedule.

-## Each of the OSIA manuscripts is linked below.
+## Each OSIA manuscript is linked below.

 The manuscripts and supplements are also available on our Shared Drive in the OSIA/pdf folder.